 In this context, an important contradictory instance needs to be critically discussed.
 The Special Chief Secretary of the revenue department of Andhra Pradesh said that “steep hike in liquor prices is to discourage the consumption of alcohol by the people, as part of implementing prohibition in the state in a phased manner and preventing heavy rush at liquor outlets”.
 If this is the prime underlying reason for opening the liquor shops amid lockdown, then this is clearly not the right time to execute this objective.
 Rather, it would be useful to implement this policy when the economy tends to return to normalcy.
 Thus, what could be inferred from this is that greater revenue mobilization is the key motive to finance several key socio-economic activities.

 After witnessing a massive crowd of perpetrating disorders in front of liquor shops, a few state governments have considered some remedial measures.
 In Mumbai on 5 May, the government of Maharashtra took immediate remedial action by announcing that the liquor shops would remain shut from 6 May.
 To reduce the disorder outside the liquor shops, the state governments of Chhattisgarh and West Bengal endorsed online sales and home delivery from retail outlets only in green zones.
 The governments of Madhya Pradesh and Punjab have decided to sporadically open the shops.
 In this regard, it is important to note that the Kerala government announced not to open liquor vends during the entire 3rd phase of lockdown till 17 May 2020.
 It is widely argued that Kerala’s proactive political culture of participatory governance is the key to their success in containing the spread.
-The Madras High Court announced that alcohol can be sold online but the liquor shops will not be opened in Tamil Nadu.
+The Madras High Court announced that but the liquor shops will not be opened in Tamil Nadu.

 However, the tax revenue mobilization capacity from own sources for the Indian states are quite low, and thereby, this has made them a heavily dependent on central transfers (tax devolution and grants-in-aid).
 As is evident from Figure 1 that the state-wise own tax revenue as a percent to GSDP ranges between 5 and 8 percent.
 When the varying nature of public policy regarding opening the liquor vends across these states is very noticeable, the varying pattern in the shares of excise duty in total own tax revenue across these states is evident as well.
 But, these two varying patterns are not congruous.